 James Richards – Editor D3D4Football.com, Host of the D3D4 Football Podcast

 Oxford United fan since 1993 and had to endure watching their slow painful demise into non-league football.
 Then had the pleasure of watching them recover and get back into League One.
+Also, due to family ties, closely follow the fortunes of West Bromwich Albion and Reading.
 Started D3D4Football through an unyielding frustration at the lack of decent coverage and discussion of and about League One & Two.

 1.Team Supported: Oxford United